-During the fourth, fifth, and sometimes sixth month is when the puppy will really begin acting like a puppy—full of boundless energy and plagued by growing teeth.
+The fourth, fifth, and sometimes sixth months are when the puppy will really begin acting like a puppy—full of boundless energy and plagued by growing teeth.
 Set good habits for the puppy by enforcing consistent rules.
 Be careful for the puppy's second fear-impact period, which generally occurs around the fifth month or later.

 Five Months Old to One Year Old

 Dog growth occurs in spurts and depends on the individual—no dog will exactly match the averages in the following charts.
 However, in general, you are looking for slow growth.
 There are dangers associated with your dog growing too quickly.
-These risks include bone disease and arthritis, and occur more often large breeds such as golden retrievers.
+These risks include bone disease and arthritis and occur more often in large breeds such as Golden Retrievers.

 liz on August 31, 2020: